Come Home

 Being able to identify the signs of addiction as early as possible gives you a chance to help an addicted loved one before things take a turn for the worst.
 As you might expect, a club drug addiction that is recognized early on has a better chance of being successfully overcome in treatment than an addiction which has advanced to higher doses over several years.
 It is important to realize, however, that you are not responsible for your loved ones’ addictions or their final outcomes; sometimes all you can do is voice your concern and offer your love and support.

 If a close friend or family member begins showing the described physical and mental symptoms, and you suspect a club drug addiction, talk to him or her about it as soon as possible.
 Raise the issue carefully, but explain honestly why you’ve become concerned and emphasize that you want to help.
-Be prepared with information and resources that can help your loved one understand the severity of the situation and offer to help find treatment.
+Be prepared with information and resources that can help your loved one understand the severity of the situation and offer to help find treatment programs.

-If you are unable to convince the person to seek professional help right away, don’t give up; call us at Yellowstone Recovery to discuss additional resources and ways you can get through to your loved one.
+If you are unable to convince the person to seek professional treatment right away, don’t give up; call us at Yellowstone Recovery to discuss additional resources and ways you can get through to your loved one.

 Self-Screening Questions